farid-1604045/farid-1604045/README.md

-- 👋 Hi, I’m @farid-1604045
+- 👋 Hi, This is Faridul Islam.
-- 👀 I’m interested in programming
+- 👀 I graduated from the CUET CSE department.
+I have a good experience in programming.
-- 🌱 I’m currently learning
+- 🌱 I also have a good grasp of backend engineering.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me via mail... geek1604045@gmail.com

 <!---
 farid-1604045/farid-1604045 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.